2025 -2026 Foundations Certificate Program Curriculum and Class Summary

 Brian Hobbs, M.Ed., CGS, IAAP, is a graduate of the CG Jung Institute of New England and a member of the faculty at the Institute.
 He maintains an analytic practice in Princeton, MA.

-COURSE TITLE: Introduction to Jung’s Red Book
+COURSE TITLE: C.G.
+Jung’s Red Book: An Introduction

 PRESENTER: Stephanie Buck, PhD, IAAP